 It’s sold as a panel van, a crew van (with second row of seats) and a passenger van (essentially a compact minibus with up to nine seats).
 A platform cab for conversions is also available, as well as a 'luxury' passenger carrier called the SpaceClass, which competes against the Volkswagen Caravelle.

 A load-through flap in the bulkhead means items such as pipes up to 4.15m in length can be accommodated.
 This is fitted as standard on most models.

 Renault Trafic 1.6-litre engines

-The Trafic has been available with a choice of 1.6-litre dCi diesel engines with four power outputs since launch until September 2019.
+The Trafic was available with a choice of 1.6-litre dCi diesel engines with four power outputs since launch until September 2019.
 The more powerful versions use twin turbochargers, while the others use a single turbo.

 Exact output varies with the level of emissions regulation the engines comply with.
 The original Euro 5 Trafic range was offered with 90hp and 115hp single-turbo engines or 120hp and 140hp twin-turbo engines.